BrendenBanken/BrendenBanken/README.md

 - Programming Languages: Lua, C#

 ## 💡 What I'm Currently Working On
-I'm currently focused on become a more efficient and better programmar.
+I'm currently focused on becoming a more efficient and better programmar.

 ## 📫 Get in Touch
 - Email: truebrendenbanken@gmail.com